joshspicer/SpotStatus/README.md

 # SpotStatus
-Spotify Now Playing Menu Bar Utility for OSX Mojave, Catalina, and Big Sur
+Spotify Now Playing Menu Bar Utility for OSX Mojave, Catalina, and Big Sur+

+### Compatibility
-~SpotStatus was last built and tested on MacOS 10.15.4~
+SpotStatus was last built and tested on MacOS 10.15.4

 SpotStatus has been tested on MacOS 11.0.1.

+**Update Sept 2024**: SpotStatus has been tested and continues to work on Mac OS Sonoma (on Apple Silicon too!)

 # Usage
 You can build the following Xcode project from the source code provided.
 Note that with Mac OS Catalina you may need to [notarize](https://developer.apple.com/documentation/xcode/notarizing_macos_software_before_distribution) your build before using.